mishalzaman/instagram-viewer/README.md

 Displays images from instagram based on a geographic location.
 Currently in work in progress.

-You can view the current state [here] (http://mishalzaman.github.io/instagram-viewer/)
+You can view the current version [here] (http://mishalzaman.github.io/instagram-viewer/)

 Features to add: